-- A. Payment to the Company All compensation involving direct participation programs, including expense reimbursement, non-cash compensation or sales incentives, must be paid directly to the Company and not to any registered representative or employee of the Company.

-- B. Aggregate Value.
-The aggregate value of non- cash sales incentive Items shall not exceed a minimum amount per year by any sponsor, such amount to be reasonably established by the CEO or President.

-- C. Compensation to be Mutually Beneficial.
-The Company's compensation policies should be designed to align the interests of the customer, the registered representative and the Company, and to encourage long-term relationships among all parties.

-- D. Sales Contests-Sales contests involving DPP's are prohibited.

-- E. Indeterminate Compensation

-- Prohibited Compensation.
-Types of compensation prohibited as "indeterminate" include, but are not limited to:

-- a percentage of management fees;

-- o profit- sharing arrangements;
+- A. Payment to the Company All compensation involving direct participation programs, including expense reimbursement, non-cash compensation or sales incentives, must be paid directly to the Company and not to any registered representative or employee of the Company. - B. Aggregate Value.
+The aggregate value of non- cash sales incentive Items shall not exceed a minimum amount per year by any sponsor, such amount to be reasonably established by the CEO or President. - C. Compensation to be Mutually Beneficial.
+The Company's compensation policies should be designed to align the interests of the customer, the registered representative and the Company, and to encourage long-term relationships among all parties. - D. Sales Contests-Sales contests involving DPP's are prohibited. - E. Indeterminate Compensation - Prohibited Compensation.
+Types of compensation prohibited as "indeterminate" include, but are not limited to: - o a percentage of management fees; - profit- sharing arrangements;

-- overriding royalty interests;

-- o net- profit interests;

-- o a percentage of revenues;

-- reversionary interests;

-- a working interest;

-- o a security or right to acquire a security having an indeterminate value.

-- F. Conditions for Acceptance.

-- Indeterminate compensation may be accepted by the Company only if the following conditions are satisfied:

-- Receipt.
-Indeterminate compensation may be received only after all investors have received cash distributions from the program equal to 100 percent of their cash investment plus 6 percent cumulative annual return on their adjusted investment.
-The "cash investment" includes the amount paid by the investor for the security in cash, payments of assessments, and reinvestment of a limited partner's income

-&lt;sup>31 FINRA Rule 2310(b)(3)-(D)
+FINRA Rule 2310(b)(3)-(D)